 The Center for Democracy and Technology is creating a tool to help data scientists, programmers, and product managers interrogate their instincts throughout the design process.
 This includes prompts to ask critical questions about the goal of the product and the methodology and assumptions used to make decisions along the way.
 By providing questions instead of answers, the goal of the tool is to challenge norms and standard business practices to produce an inclusive and mindful climate within any entity using algorithmic decision-making.
 The hope is that this product can be applied broadly, spanning the many contexts of automated decision-making technology.

 A.R.
 Lange and Natasha Duarte are collaborators on the Center for Democracy and Technology’s (CDT) Privacy and Data Project, whose work focuses on the intersection of civil rights and big data.
-Lange is a senior policy analyst and Duarte is a policy analyst at the CDT.
+Lange is a former senior policy analyst and Duarte is a policy analyst at the CDT.